 \ One excellent source of sound historic Christian systematic theology is Basic Christianity by Arthur DeKruyter.
+See also Essential Christianity: Historic Christian Systematic Theology-With a Focus on Its Very Practical Dimensions.

 Difference between Managers and Leaders

 "Managers are people who do the best they can within the existing system.
 There are managers in business, there are managers in politics, and there are managers in life.
 They do they best they can within the existing system.
 Leaders, leaders are people who do not accept what is broken just because it's been that way for a very long time."